fuglaro/remoteVCC/docs/routerMessages.md

 Communication protocol for negotiating and establishing the data streams between the client and server.
 This is communicated via the signalling server (router).

-This protocol is considered simple enough to avoid adopting an external protocol.
+This protocol is considered simple enough to avoid adopting an external protocol.x

 ## Establishing Any Data Stream